 You said that you can prove your ownership.
 It means the revenue records are showing that you are the owner of this land.
 Therefore, government is constructing this road without acquiring your land.

 File a writ petition

-If the collector does not stop the construction of this road within a week then you should file a writ petition.
+If you get no relief from the police and Collector then you should file a writ petition.
 Article 226 of the constitution of India empowers the High Court to issue a writ against the state for protecting the rights of citizens.
 The High Court may issue a writ of mandamus and direct the Collector to immediately stop the ongoing construction of the public road.

-The High Court shall issue a writ upon finding that it is your land and the collector did not take any action on your complaint.
-Court shall direct the collector to stop the construction and do measurement of land of the petitioner within a stipulated time.
-If the collector does not take any action then you can move against him a contempt petition.
+The High Court, if satisfied that it is your land, shall issue a writ of mandamus and direct the collector to stop the construction immediately.
+Court can also direct the concerned officer to demarcate your land within a stipulated time.
+If the collector does not take any action on the order of High Court then you can move a contempt petition against him.